Structured deals between agents.

 from concordia import Agent, BasicOffer, generate_attestation

-# Create two agents (Ed25519 keys are generated automatically)
+# Create two agents (Ed25519 keys auto-generated)

 seller = Agent("seller")